sk90607/MusicPlayer-GUI/README.md

 # K19QW-G-3
 Music Player With Attractive GUI
-Recommended to run in pycharm with all modules installed
+(Recommended to run in Pycharm with all req modules installed)